LIS provides training for researchers through its annual Introductory Workshop in Luxembourg, and LIS Workshops in other countries.

 LIS Introductory Summer Workshop

-The next LIS Introductory Summer Workshop will be held June 30th to July 7th, 2013, at the University of Luxembourg campus.
-The winners of the 2013 Aldi Hagenaars Award and the winner of the 2013 World Bank/LIS Gender Research Award will be invited to present their papers.
-Our annual Summer Lecture will also be taking [...]
+The next LIS Introductory Summer Workshop will be held 29 June – 5 July 2014, at the University of Luxembourg campus.
+The winner of the 2014 Aldi Hagenaars Award will be invited to present his or her paper.
+Our annual Summer Lecture will also be taking place that week.
+2014 Workshop Application – deadline is [...]